prometheus/snmp_exporter/generator/README.md

 The Docker image expects a directory containing the `generator.yml` and a directory called `mibs` that contains all MIBs you wish to use.

-This example will generate the example `snmp.yml`:
+This example will generate the example `snmp.yml` which is included in the top level of the snmp_exporter repo:
 ```sh
 make mibs
 docker build -t snmp-generator .